jsta/blogdown2/content/blog/2019-04-19-are-google-earth-engine-analyses-reproducible.md

 More and more research papers are making use of Google Earth Engine (EE) to do geocomputation with gridded data and satellite (remote sensing) output.
 Are these analyses reproducible?
 Will they be reproducible in 2-3 years?
 In the following blog post, I explore these questions and conclude that:

-* If a paper uses EE to simply pull/crop/extract data they answer is likely yes.
+* If a paper uses EE to simply pull/crop/extract data the answer is likely yes.

-* If a paper uses any computation functions then the analyses have a hard dependency on the EE remote servers.
+* If a paper uses any EE specific computation functions then the analyses have a hard dependency on the EE remote servers.
 Should they go away, the paper will no longer be reproducible.

 ## Dependencies

-Before we begin let's set up our python environment and initialize EE where [python dependencies](environment.yml) are:
+Before we begin, let's set up our python environment and initialize EE where the [python dependencies](https://github.com/jsta/earthengine/blob/master/environment.yml) are:

 - python=3.7.3
 - earthengine-api